Pavel Derevyanko: Personal life

 His common-law wife was Daria Myasishcheva, and in 2010 his daughter Varvara was born.
 In 2014 Alexandra's second daughter was born.
 On the eve of 2021 Derevyanko and Myasishcheva broke up.

+Political Positions

+Derevyanko supports the 2022 Russian invasion of Ukraine.
+In an interview, he declared: “I realized that I’m nothing without it, without my country.
+I realized that it’s a part of me.
+And I’m all in for this, for everything, and I want us to win.”
+Previously, he travelled to Russian-occupied Donbas.